Responsible Gambling Fund Chair and trustees

 Meet the trustees

-The Trust currently has ten trustees.
+The Trust currently has eleven trustees.
 They all bring their own expertise from diverse fields including public health, law, government, gambling industry, academia, business and social research.

 Chris Bertinshaw (Chair)